gjoni/iPot/README.md

 atom-atom and residue-residue statistical contact potentials derived from the Potts model [1].

 ```
-**rrce20** - contact energies between residue centroids
-**aace18** - atomic contact energies (18 atom types from Ref.
+aace18    - atomic contact energies (18 atom types from Ref.
 [2])
-**aace20** - atomic contact energies (20 atom types, all heavy atoms in a residue belong to one type)
+aace20    - atomic contact energies (20 types, all heavy atoms in a residue belong to one type)
-**aace167** - atomic contact energies (167 atom types, all heavy atoms in a residue belong to different types)
+aace167   - atomic contact energies (167 types, all heavy atoms in a residue belong to different types)
+rrce20    - contact energies between residue centroids
 ```

-### Description

-Residue-residue and atom-atom contact energies were derived by maximizing the probability of observing native sequences in a non-redundant set of 6,319 high-res protein structures.
-The optimization task was formulated as an inverse statistical mechanics problem applied to the Potts model.
-Its solution by pseudo-likelihood maximization provides consistent estimates of coupling constants at atomic and residue levels.
+`aace18` with default parameters should be sufficient for most applications.

 ## Installation

-### Program download and compilation
+#### Program download and compilation

 ```
 git clone https://github.com/gjoni/aace-rrce